-Misconception #1: If a retinol treatment burns upon application, it means it's effective!
+Misconception #1: If a product with retinol irritates the skin, it means it's effective.

 Yes and no.

-However, it is important to clarify that retinol requires a period of skin adaptation ; if slight, tolerable redness appears, it does not necessarily require discontinuation of its use but merely spacing out the applications to every other night, or even every third night.
-Moreover, it is also possible to start with a low dose and then gradually increase the amount of retinol.
-As a reminder, the SCCS (Scientific Committee on Consumer Safety) recommends a maximum percentage of 0.3% in a non-rinse cosmetic formula and 0.05% in a body lotion.
+With that being said, it's important to note that the retinol requires a period of skin adaptation ; if slight, tolerable redness appears, it doesn't necessarily mean you need to stop using it, but rather space out the applications to every other night, or even every third night.
+Additionally, it's also possible to start with a low dose, such as 0.01% or 0.05%, and then gradually increase the concentration of retinol.
+As a reminder, the use of this active ingredient in non-rinse cosmetic products is limited to 0.3% by European Regulation No 1223/2009.

-Misconception #2: Retinol is only for the skin!
+Misconception #2: Retinol is solely for the skin.

 No.